 As they develop, remove the tertiary vines from the secondary vines.
 Cut close to the intersecting secondary vines with pruning shears.
 Measure the main vine and cut it to 10-15 feet (3-4.5 m.) from the last fruit on the vine.
 If the plant has multiple main vines (a plant may have 2-3), then repeat the process.

-Wait to cut the main vines until the fruit has developed enough to determine which fruit is the healthiest looking on the vine and then prune the vine to remove weaker pumpkins.
+Wait to cut the main vines until the fruit has developed enough to determine which fruit is the healthiest looking on the vine, then prune the vine to remove weaker pumpkins.
 Continue to cut the main vine as it grows to allow the plant to put all of its energy into the remaining fruit instead of vine growth.
 Again, bury the cut ends of the vine in the soil to protect from disease and retain moisture.

 Move the secondary vines 90 degrees from the main vine so they don’t overlap as they grow.
 This provides more room for the fruit to develop and allows for better air flow and access to the vines.